Dominador Camerino: Alliance with Carlos P. Garcia and Ferdinand Marcos

 After the death of Magsaysay on March 17, 1957, he was succeeded by Carlos P. Garcia, who showed compassion for Camerino and pardoned him for his suspected involvement in the electoral violence of 1953.
 On August 29 of the same year, President Garcia swore in Camerino and about 5,000 members of his faction, including seven municipal mayors, as members of the Nacionalista Party.
 In 1963, Dominador Camerino would officially return to politics after winning the mayoral elections in Imus.

 An image of Ferdinand Marcos after his inauguration as president, December 30, 1965.

 With Ferdinand Marcos’ election as president on December 30, 1965, he made considerable efforts to curb the influence of Justiniano Montano in Cavite by supporting his rivals including Camerino in the 1967 and 1969 elections.
 Montano’s henchmen were prohibited by the Marcos government to possess firearms but secretly allowed Camerino’s henchmen to possess firearms, resulting in an intense struggle during the era.
-This event seriously weakened Montano’s position in Cavite, allowing Camerino’s return as vice governor as well as causing the defection of prominent businessman and tobacco smuggler Lino Bocalan by 1971 from Montano to Marcos, which led to Bocalan's victory in the gubernatorial elections of the same year along with Camerino, who was Bocalan’s running mate as his vice governor.
+This event seriously weakened Montano’s position in Cavite, causing the defection of prominent businessman and tobacco smuggler Lino Bocalan by 1971 from Montano to Marcos, who supported Bocalan to victory in the gubernatorial elections of the same year as well as the return of Camerino to power, who was Bocalan’s running mate as his vice governor.

 On April 25, 1972, Cavite Vice Governor Dominador Camerino left his sickbed at the Makati Medical Center to take up the peace and order situation in his province and to renew his request for the release of funds for the repair of roads damaged by a series of typhoons.